 Beyond lobbying officials, IU sophomore Reyan Coskun would also like to see scientists take one step further in engaging with politics.

-“I think it would be really good awareness to the public it would be beneficial if scientists could actually go into government and make change within political institutions,” Coskun suggested.
+“I think it would be beneficial if scientists could actually go into government and make change within political institutions,” Coskun suggested.
 “If scientists want to make substantial change, they have to embed themselves within the system and change it from within.”

 Many dispute the notion that science and politics should mix.